- Give your toddler an appropriate bedtime

 RELATED: Is your toddler fighting nap time?
 Find out when toddlers can stop napping here.

 Starting your day at 5 am with a tired toddler is exhausting for everyone.
-Rest assured, you can get your toddler waking later every morning by making a few changes to her sleep routine.
+Rest assured, you can get your toddler waking later every morning by making a few changes to their sleep routine.

 Make sure your toddler is not hungry or overtired.
 Move toward an age-appropriate and consistent bedtime.
 Make sure the bedroom is sleep-friendly.
 (My Exhausted Mom’s Starter Kit walks you through this!)
 Eliminate night wakings.
 And as a final step, trim down naps if needed.